duyler/duyler.com/pages/en/guide/get-started.md

 ### What is Duyler?

 Duyler is a framework for creating feature-rich, high-performance applications in PHP.
 The scope of Duyler is very extensive: console applications, web applications, workers, testing tools and much more.
-All this is available in Duyler right now.
+All this can be effectively implemented using "Duyler" right now.
 All you need to do is install Duyler, launch Duyler and start thinking like Duyler!

 ### Installation